Skip to main contentSkip to main navigationSkip to footer content

 2 credit hours

 This course is designed to increase students' professional writing skills, with a focus on professional writing for clinical reports, observations, academic writing, and to enhance information literacy skills.
-Offered fall and spring.
+Offered spring.

 CSDI 204